strampelligiovanni/StraKLIP/README.md

 1. avg_ids: ids for average catalog
 2. ra: ra column name in catalog
 3. dec: dec column name in catalog
-4. type: type column name in catalog (see below)
+4. type: filter wise type column name in catalog (see below)
-5. mag: mag column name in catalog
+5. mag: filter wise mag column name in catalog
-6. emag: error mag column name in catalog
+6. emag: filter wise error mag column name in catalog

 ```
 type    Explanation
-0       a target rejected (bad detection/photometry).
-It will be ignore by the pipeline.
+0       a target that must be rejected by the pipeline (bad detection/photometry).
 1       a good target for the pipeline
 2       unresolved double
 3       known double